You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

 Lipitor, also known as atorvastatin, is a prescription medication used to treat high cholesterol and other cardiovascular conditions.
-It belongs to a class of medications called statins, which help lower cholesterol levels by inhibiting the production of cholesterol in the liver.
+It belongs to a class of medications called statins, which help lower low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol, in the blood.

 Recommended Shelf Life for Lipitor

-The recommended shelf life for Lipitor varies depending on several factors, including the storage conditions, packaging, and expiration date.
-According to the manufacturer, Pfizer, the recommended shelf life for Lipitor is:
+The recommended shelf life for Lipitor varies depending on the storage conditions and the specific product form.
+According to the manufacturer, Pfizer, the recommended shelf life for Lipitor tablets is:

-* Unopened bottles: 2 years from the date of manufacture
+* 2 years from the date of manufacture for unopened bottles

-* Opened bottles: 6 months from the date of opening
+* 1 year from the date of opening for opened bottles

 Factors Affecting Shelf Life